HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 Although E2EE provides privacy advantages, there is resistance with implementations.
 Some governments believe that E2EE technologies make the criminal's communications cannot be censored and monitored.
 Many countries are attempting to legislative compel of tech companies that provide E2EE services.
 These actions result a serious discussion between privacy and the possibility of misuse of monitoring rights, shows the hardness of balancing security and protect personal information.

 China is always in the forefront of monitoring chat communications, implementing strict regulations and use advanced technologies to monitor and censor online activities.
 The Chinese government is trying to monitor public and personal digital communications and filter anything political sensitive or harmful to national benefits.
 In this situation, the use of E2EE causes a challenge of government's control and monitoring personal chats.
 Therefore, the real E2EE apps are facing a great barrier to pass the Chinese government's review.
+This stance is in line with broader Internet governance strategies in China, including the Great Firewall, which blocks access to many foreign websites and services, including popular E2EE-enabled applications like WhatsApp and Facebook Messenger.
+Also, in some cases, the police officer would stop you on the street to see if you are using some illegal apps, like Telegram.

 One notable example is WeChat, China's most popular messaging app, which offers an array of services from messaging to financial transactions.
 However, its convenience comes at a cost: significant monitoring and data collection practices that raise privacy concerns.
 WeChat's approach to user data is emblematic of broader trends in digital surveillance and data management within China.

-However, the regulatory environment in China presents a unique challenge to the adoption of E2EE technologies.
-The Chinese government has not permitted the registration of real E2EE applications, citing national security and public safety concerns.
-This stance is in line with broader Internet governance strategies in China, including the Great Firewall, which blocks access to many foreign websites and services, including popular E2EE-enabled applications like WhatsApp and Facebook Messenger.
-Also, in some cases, the police officer would stop you on the street to see if you are using some illegal apps, like Telegram.

 To circumvent these restrictions, some users turn to Virtual Private Networks (VPNs), which can provide a way to access blocked services by encrypting the user's Internet traffic and routing it through a server located outside of China.
 Nevertheless, the use of VPNs in China is fraught with challenges.
 The legal status of VPNs is ambiguous and potentially illegal if not government-approved, making their use a risky endeavor.
 Moreover, the Chinese government has been known to target large VPN providers, leading to unstable connections and further diminishing the reliability of this workaround.
 Smaller VPN providers, on the other hand, may offer less security and are generally considered unsafe due to their lack of robust infrastructure and potential vulnerability to surveillance and data breaches.